 "None of us can have as many virtues as the fountain pen, or half its cussedness, but we can try." - Mark Twain

 If you've been experiencing difficulty using a fountain pen, you’re not alone.
-Writing with a fountain pen requires finesse.
+Writing with a luxury fountain pen requires a little finesse.
 Like any artistic undertaking, you can learn and fine-tune your skill through research and practice.

 Let’s get started.

 Before you learn how to write with a fountain pen, let's make sure you have the right one in your hand.

 We'll go over five of the essential factors that you need to consider before choosing a fountain pen.